cheatham1/SoftwareBook/gettingstarted.md

 There are five virtual machines available.
 We suggest you start with the **small** version.
 It contains everything you need to start looking at the data.

+**Now you will learn how to download and prepare a virtual machine to run on your computer**.
+This will then enable you to take a look at ATLAS data.
+You have to download and install VirtualBox.
+To save time, start downloading the  virtualmachine.

+There are three steps to setup your environment
+1. Download a virtual machine.
+2. Download and install VirtualBox.
+3. Setup your virtual machine.

-## Download the Small Virtual Machine (VM Version S)
+# Step 1: Download the Small Virtual Machine (VM Version S)

 A small virtual machine using Lubuntu in conjunction with ROOT-5.34.14 and 10% of the data has been prepared.
 This is 1.7Gb in size so can be downloaded fairly quickly.

 **Make sure you download the SMALL virtual machine if you are following these instructions.**

-# Step 1: Get the VirtualBox
+# Step 2: Download and install VirtualBox

-First, you need to download and install VirtualBox.
 Use the VirtualBox website to download the software

 <a href="https://www.virtualbox.org/" target="_blank"> Go to the VirtualBox website</a>